shayver/weathercomparison/README.md

 ## Project Overview
-With this project, I wanted to explore, learn and test Shiny For Python's data analysis capabilities.
+With this project, I wanted to explore and learn Shiny For Python's in terms of data analysis capabilities.
 I chose a comparison of the weather in Poland in 2022 as the topic of the project.
 This was inspired by many conflicting observations about the seasons.
 ## Current Status
 This is just an early alpha version.
 I have a lot of things to improve, modify and implement.